Khush-bit/Basic-C-project/README.md

 Title: SUPERMARKET BILLING SYSTEM

-Description: It lets the administrator edit items available, editing includes: modifying the item details, removing items and adding items.
+Description: It lets the administrator edit the items available after successful login, editing includes: modifying the item details, removing items and adding items.
             It lets the user to add different items to the cart and shows a receipt at the end.

 Operations used: